elixir-ecto/ecto/guides/Associations.md

 ### Prep
 Let's assume we have two schemas: User and Avatar.

-The schamas and corresponding migrations look like this:
+The schemas and corresponding migrations look like this:
 ```elixir
 # create a migration: mix ecto.gen.migration create_user
 # priv/repo/migrations/*_create_user.exs